0x65-e/oml-alexandria/.github/ISSUE_TEMPLATE/story.md

 As a **[Role]**, I would like **[Requirement]** so that **[Reason]**.

 ## Detailed Description
 Provide additional details and context.
+Include tasks (if relevant).

 ## Acceptance Criteria
 - [ ] Given **[Condition]**, then **[Expected Result]**